M-Faried/M-Faried/README.md

 ### Hi there 👋
-I am Blockchain, Web3, React Frontend, and Node.js Backend developer with more than 13 years of experience in the software development field.
+I am Blockchain, Web3, META Certified React Frontend developer, and Node.js Backend developer with more than 13 years of experience in the software development field.
 I had led and worked with diverse teams who were located around the globe which was possible by working for multinational organizations for my entire career.

  ⚡ For more infomration, please check my online portfolio: https://m-faried.github.io/m-faried-portfolio